 We have a minimum of 30 annual hours we ask of volunteers.
 Some departments offer flexibility and a volunteer does not need to come in weekly.
 Other assignments require a set schedule each week.

 What are the hours?

 We have volunteer opportunities both daytime and evening, during the week and on weekends.
 The hours depend on the specific volunteer assignment.
-See our Current Volunteer Opportunities to get a better idea of where we need help and the hours.

 Where do you need the most help?

 Although we can use volunteer’s help in a variety of areas and during a variety of hours, one of our biggest needs is volunteers to assist our Recreation Department during the evenings (usually Tuesday, Thursday and Sunday) and weekends.
 We also can use volunteers to help our Recreation Department with some of their bigger trips, such as the trips to Belmont Race Track and monthly shopping.
 Trips are usually on Wednesdays.
 Another need we have is volunteers to provide one-on-one visits with our residents, through our “Resident Support” program.
 In addition we have some skilled based volunteer opportunities which include our Unit Assistant and Feeding Assistant positions.

 Can I volunteer with a friend or family member?